 “We appreciate the public’s patience as we move forward with this difficult repair,” MAWSS Director Charles Hyland said in the statement.
 “Everyone involved in this project wants to see it completed as quickly as possible.”

-Seperately, MAWSS held a public hearing on its annual budget Tuesday evening.
+Separately, MAWSS held a public hearing on its annual budget Tuesday evening.
 The $62.2 million proposed budget includes a 5 percent rate increase from a slightly higher administrative fee.
 MAWSS will also be considering a 5 percent rate increase for 2019 as well.
 The MAWSS Board of Commissioners will consider the budget and both rate increases at its meeting on Monday, Dec.
 4.

 For months, MAWSS has argued some future rate increases are needed to repair aging sewer infrastructure and protect its customers and the environment.

 “The poor conditions of the pipes, combined with locally heavy rains, have resulted in overflows,” Shaw wrote in a statement.
 “Several capital projects, funded with low interest State Revolving Fund loans, are planned to reduce the overflows.
 The budget increases provide funds for repayment of the loans.”